linean/StateReducerFlow/README.md

 }
 ```

 Much better.
-Now we process all events sequentially but state update is still possible outside of the `updateState` method.
+Now we process all events sequentially but state updates are still possible outside of the `updateState` method.
 Ideally, state updates should be only allowed during event processing.

 To achieve that we can implement a simple reducer using [runningFold](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/running-fold.html).